 - Full disk encryption (FDE), where every bit of data on the disk or server is encrypted with military-grade encryption, with a very minimal performance impact.

 - We also set up a secure email server (SES), which prevents auto banning of risky attachments

 - Secure voice over internet protocol (Secure call VOIP)

 - Secured laptop

 - Pen drive security.

 For best results, we recommend banks to set up a secure shell (SSH) tunneling for all financial institutions network traffic.
-This is a multi-level encryption that ensures a secure communication.
-All we do is to install an SSH client on any secured access point, in this case the bank clients or other partners.
+This is multi-level encryption that ensures secure communication.
+All we do is to install an SSH client on any secured access point, in this case, the bank clients or other partners.

-The above said, it does not matter how much resources you have, if you don’t know how to use them, they still will not be enough.
-That is why, training your staff in Certified Cyber Security Manager is critical for ensuring overall bank security.
+The above said it does not matter how much resources you have, if you don’t know how to use them, they still will not be enough.
+That is why training your staff in the Certified Cyber Security Manager is critical for ensuring overall bank security.

 The statistics are not on your side.
-If you have say 100 staff, chances are many, if not all, use a computer on a daily basis.
+If you have to say, 100 staff, chances are many, if not all, use a computer on a daily basis.
 Whereas these people are computer users and on your network accessing critical banking services, over 96% of them are not IT security trained.
-If they are trained, the have just been taken through the basics on an ad hoc basis, yet as bank staff must cover all the critical IS security modules over network, computer, mobile devices and documents management, as in the CCSM course.
+If they are trained, they have just been taken through the basics on an ad hoc basis, yet as bank staff must cover all the critical IS security modules over the network, computer, mobile devices and documents management, as in the CCSM course.